 Ages seven and up may enjoy these titles that are longer in time length with more complex plots and characters:

+Add this to your classic holiday movies list.
 This is wonderful film adaptation of the book, with beautiful animation and an exciting atmosphere.
 Some parts can be a little scary, but mostly for quite young children.
+A young boy embarks on a magical adventure and learns about the real meaning of Christmas.

 Miracle on 34th Street